geoffmunn/utility-scripts/docs/workflows.md

       - Workflow Wallet 1
     steps:
       - action: withdraw
+        description: Withdraw rewards from the validator if there are more than 1000 LUNC
         when:
           - LUNC > 1000
       - action: send
+        description: Send all available LUNC to the Osmosis Workflow 1 wallet
         amount: 100% LUNC
         memo: Send to Osmosis for Pool 562
         recipient: Osmosis Workflow 1
         when:
           - always
       - action: join pool
+        description: Add all available LUNC in the Osmosis wallet to pool 562
         wallet: Osmosis Workflow 1
         amount: 100% LUNC
         pool id: 562